Nebius-Academy/boltz2-mk8s/tutorial.md

 In this section, you will delete all Nebius and Kubernetes resources created during the tutorial, including the PVC, shared filesystem, cluster, service account, and container registry.

 Use the following commands to remove all remaining resources created in this guide.
-> **Warning:** This will permanently delete the PVC, the shared filesystem, and the Kubernetes cluster.
+This will permanently delete the PVC, shared filesystem, and Kubernetes cluster.
 Before deleting resources, make sure all results are downloaded.

 ```bash
 kubectl delete pvc boltz-fs-pvc